-Zinc has long been used to form alloys like brass and in the steel industry.
-The zinc in industrial wastewater is separated by precipitation to detoxify the water, and the obtained precipitate is reduced to recover and reuse it as metallic zinc.
+Zinc has long been used as alloys for brass and steel materials.
+The zinc contained in industrial wastewater is separated by precipitation to detoxify the water, and the obtained precipitate is reduced to recover and reuse it as metallic zinc.

-The dissolution equilibria of zinc hydroxide $Zn(OH)2(s)$ at 25 °C and the relevant equilibrium constants are given in eq.
+The dissolution equilibrium of zinc hydroxide $Zn(OH)2(s)$ at 25 °C and the relevant equilibrium constants are given in eq.
 1-4.